 K and I recently bought an investment property to house hack.
 This is the 5th post of a new series on strategy and tactics for how to house hack in an expensive market, using our own example as a case study.
-Check out all the posts in this series:

 In the last post, I shared best practices for making your offer stand out, even if you’re not the high bidder.